MFahadSohail/Numeric-Quest-De-Lite-Edition/README.md

 This project requires the DE-10 Lite Board and associated development tools.

 ## Acknowledgments:
-This project was developed as part of [Your Organization/Team Name]'s efforts in [Course/Project Name].
+This project was developed in my course EECS 3201 (Digital Logic Design).

 Feel free to reach out for any questions or support!